 - Fast heartbeat

-- Metastatic cancer that has spread to other parts of the body from where it started
+- Cancer that has spread to other parts of the body from where it started

 - Cancer treatment (surgery, chemotherapy, radiation therapy, and hormone therapy).